 I feel definitely excited.
 Although leaving our last house was emotional, I feel 100 percent ready for our new home now.

-I pick up a key from the builders.
-They keep the spare for snagging.
+The Story Homes site manager hands over the keys and keeps a spare for them to use when snagging.
 I try to get another key cut, but because it’s a new build, the lock is also brand new.
 The locksmith doesn’t yet stock the key.
 Sigh.

-With many new build houses, there’s fibre to the property.
-There’s a snazzy modem in the house, and Openreach arrives to activate it.
-Now I just need to order the fibre, and it will be turned on remotely.
-Luckily BT has now added the address to its database so I can place an order right away.
+As with many new build houses, there’s fibre to our new property.
+There’s a snazzy modem in the house, and Openreach arrives to activate it a few minutes after we get the keys.
+As soon as the box is active, I can call BT to order the fibre, and it will be turned on remotely.
+When I tried to do this earlier, I couldn’t place the order because the address didn’t exist in BT’s database.
+Luckily BT has now added the address to its system, so I can place an order right away.
 It should be activated on Friday.

 First impressions: the house feels MASSIVE.
 And also really, really warm.
 Having had 20 years of Victorian houses, this is so lovely.
 There’s a bow on the front door, and the builders have left us flowers, and a teddy bear.
 Flea decides to call him Bill the Builder Build-a-Bear.